 Immersive Learning is a workplace learning method where the learner is placed into a virtual environment using a Virtual Reality (VR) headset that creates a profound feeling of presence.
 This experiential training methodology allows learners to physically and cognitively experience something as if it were really happening.
 Based on decades of neuroscience research, Immersive Learning is a highly accurate and safe way to impart skill acquisition to teams of employees.

 Learners in this construct learn by doing — but not in a real-life, on-the-job way.
-Through an immersive experience, they have the opportunity to practice as if they’re in a real job setting, impacting the brain in virtually the same way a real setting would, without putting themselves, customers, or the business at risk.
+Through an immersive experience, they have the opportunity to practice and experience the stages of learning as if they’re in a real job setting, impacting the brain in virtually the same way a real setting would, without putting themselves, customers, or the business at risk.
 It’s a powerful paradigm in employee onboarding and development that enables businesses — even really big businesses — to scale their best training to multiple locations and an unlimited number of trainees.

 Why and where VR enhances motor learning

 The brain learns best through repetition of in-body experience.
 This is what allows for the strengthening of synaptic connections in the brain.
 Within Immersive Learning experiences, the learner physically and cognitively practices skills until they are firmly established in the oldest parts of the brain: the cerebellum and motor cortex.